Dominion (manga): Dominion

 The first chapter of the manga was published in 1985 in Hakusensha's magazine Monthly Comic special feature.
 After that the manga was serialized in Hakusensha's Monthly ComiComi magazine in 1986 and was later released as a single tankōbon in the same year.
 The plot of the manga is set in the future on a highly polluted Earth.
 Due to unbearable air quality, the people who inhabit the metropolis of New Port City are forced to wear oxygen masks when outside.

-Bandit Buaku, accompanied by two android twins called the "Puma Sisters," tries to capture a top-secret government project that applies a plant's biology to a human's genome allowing for self-oxygenation.
+Bandit Buaku, accompanied by two android twins called the "Puma Sisters", tries to capture a top-secret government project that applies a plant's biology to a human's genome allowing for self-oxygenation.
 In doing so he hopes to prevent the establishment from forcibly changing the human race instead of solving the pollution issue.
 Captain Brenten and his squadron of Tank Police, composed of officers Leona Ozaki and Al'Cu Ad Solte among others, set out to put a stop to Buaku using their brute military force.

-"Dominion: Phantom of the Audience"
+Phantom of the Audience

 An omake (or short story) titled "Dominion: Phantom of the Audience" was originally published as part of a "Special Graphix Dominion" ComiComi special issue in 1988.
 Seishinsha collected it in the Dominion F volume with a reprint of the original manga on January 27, 1993 and in North America it was published by Dark Horse Comics on March 1, 1994.
 It involves a fictional sport called "Smartball" and features Leona and the rest of the Tank Police crew.